Kamouraska (film): Production

+Claude Jutra agreed to direct the film on the condition that Geneviève Bujold played the lead role.

-The film based on Anne Hébert's novel was directed and written by Claude Jutra and Michel Brault was the directory of cinematography.
+The film based on Anne Hébert's novel was directed and written by Jutra and Michel Brault was the directory of cinematography.
 The French-Canadian co-production was shot from 1–29 March and 26 April to 30 June 1972.
 Three hours and forty minutes worth of footage was shot for the film.